EliteMasterEric/extension-ffmpeg/NOTES.md

 ## Resolving common errors:
 - Symbol defined multiple times - Make sure #define is called only once, check if something is undefined before defining it.
-- LNK2019: unresolved external symbol - Make sure the `.c` file that includes the file is included in the `Build.xml` file.
+- LNK2019: unresolved external symbol - Make sure the library that implements the function is included in the `Build.xml` file.

+## FFMPEG Basics
+The AVFormatContext is the abstraction for the format of the media file, aka container (ex: MKV, MP4, Webm, TS).
+The AVStream represents each type of data for a given format (ex: audio, video, subtitle, metadata).
+The AVPacket is a slice of compressed data obtained from the AVStream that can be decoded by an AVCodec (ex: av1, h264, vp9, hevc) generating a raw data called AVFrame.

+### PTS
+For a fps=60/1 and timebase=1/60000 each PTS will increase timescale / fps = 1000 therefore the PTS real time for each frame could be (supposing it started at 0):

+frame=0, PTS = 0, PTS_TIME = 0
+frame=1, PTS = 1000, PTS_TIME = PTS * timebase = 0.016
+frame=2, PTS = 2000, PTS_TIME = PTS * timebase = 0.033